kernkonzentrat/resources/README.md

 =========

 ##What it is about?
-Collection of good reads on Dev topics / source codes etc.
+Collection of good reads / source codes etc. - will grow over the next time as I am cleaning up all the saved for later stuff from the last 2-3 years.

 ##Frameworks / Methodologies
 - http://bem.info